5a-lil/Coding_Basics_Lesson/README.md

 **Comments:** comments are used to write text in your code without being interpreted by the compiler, it is ignored by everything.

-- ex in python:
+- ex in Python:
 ```python
 # this is the python way to make comments in a script
 print("A")
 ```

-- ex in c:
+- ex in C:
 ```c
 int main()
 {